-- Yarrow herb is also used for colds and fever.
+- Yarrow herb treats colds and fever.
 During fever, drinking hot teas of yarrow can help to break the fever by relaxing the circulation and the pores of the skin, makes the body to sweat freely and help to get rid of infection.

 - It tones the blood vessels, dilates capillaries and improves circulation of the blood.
-It is used to treat blood pressure.
-Its toning action makes it particularly useful for treating varicose veins and hemorrhoids.
+It is useful in treating blood pressure.
+Also its toning action makes it particularly useful for treating varicose veins and hemorrhoids.

-- It is also used in improving digestion.
+- It also improves digestion.
 Yarrow herb is bitter, pungent and aromatic which makes it effective in stimulating digestion.
 It heals the mucus membranes of the digestive tract.
-Yarrow herb was also an old traditional remedy for bloody diarrhoea and dysentery.
+Yarrow herb was also an old traditional remedy for bloody diarrhea and dysentery.

 How To Use Yarrow Herb:

 Yarrow herbs for remedial uses are prepared usually from the areal parts which includes of leaves, flowers and stems.